Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Optimal control

 where $\Gamma(t,s):=U(t)U^\dagger(s)$ describes the evolution by the pulses from $s$ to $t$, $[A,B]=AB - BA$ is the usual commutator, and $V_{k,l}$ are unitaries decomposing $Q_l$ as

-These terms can be efficiently determined on a quantum computer by first applying the pulse until time $t$, using the parameter gradient algorithm \cite{schuld} (see Supplementary Material), then applying the rest of the pulse up to $T$ and finally measuring the expectation of $H_{\text{mol}}$.
+where $K\in\mathbb{N}$ is the necessary number of unitaries.
+For practical purposes, where the control terms work on only 1 (or occasionally 2) qubits $K=O(1)$.
+These terms can be efficiently determined on a quantum computer by first applying the pulse until time $t$, performing a single gate operation based on the parameter gradient algorithm \cite{schuld} (see Supplementary Material), then applying the rest of the pulse up to $T$ and finally measuring the expectation of $H_{\text{mol}}$.
+Experimentally, this is feasible as long as the gate operation can be done quickly with respect to the drift of the system (e.g. $\tau_V\gg\tau_g$, see Sec.~\ref{sec:section5}).
+Moreover, the implementation of the pulses will be exactly similar to the previous state preparation except for the one added gate, thus the experimental architecture remains largely unchanged.

 In order to optimize for $z\in\calZ_{ad}$, we employ the gradient descent algorithm with learning rate $\alpha_k>0$ chosen by Armijo step rule \cite{armijo}: